-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 116 of 2015 (Federal Register of Legislation No. F2015L01671) determined under subsection 196B(2) of the VEA concerning pterygium. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that pterygium and death from pterygium can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning pterygium (Reasonable Hypothesis) (No. 33 of 2025).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 117 of 2015 (Federal Register of Legislation No. F2015L01674) determined under subsection 196B(3) of the VEA concerning pterygium. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that pterygium and death from pterygium can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning pterygium (Balance of Probabilities) (No. 34 of 2025).
 This Instrument will in effect replace the repealed Statement of Principles.